Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN_standard/TN_Standard_Template_Redacted.md

 --- Page 78 (OCR) ---

-HS COMPENSATION SCHEDULE ("WCS")
+ME) COMPENSATION SCHEDULE ("WCS")
-ARTICLE!
+ARTICLE |
 DEFINITIONS
 The definitions set forth below shall apply with respect to all of the terms outlined in this WCS.
 Terms not otherwise defined in this WCS and defined elsewhere in the Agreement shall carry the meanings set forth in the Agreement.
-"Capitation" means the amount paid by gg to a provider or management services organization on a per member per month basis for either specific services or the total cost of care for Covered Services.
+"Capitation" means the amount paid by gag to a provider or management services organization on a per member per month basis for either specific services or the total cost of care for Covered Services.
-"Case Rate" means the all-inclusive jg Rate for an entire admission or one outpatient encounter for Covered Services.
+"Case Rate" means the all-inclusive gg Rate for an entire admission or one outpatient encounter for Covered Services.
 "Chargemaster" or "Charge Master" means facility's listing of facility charges for products, services and supplies.
 "Coded Service Identifier(s)" means a listing of descriptive terms and identifying codes, updated from time to time by